 Olivia studies me for another second, her stare open and frank.

-I know at that moment that I will sincerely do my best not to disappoint her, this girl who, up until this morning has been a challenge to be dealt with, an enemy to be charmed, a negotiation to be won.
+Gazing back at her, I know that I will sincerely do my best not to disappoint her, this girl who, up until this morning had been a challenge to be dealt with, an enemy to be charmed, a negotiation to be won.

 She slips her hand into her backpack and pulls out two items, sets them carefully on the table in front of me as though she’s displaying pieces of fine art.

-The first is a book the size of a legal pad that looks like a photo album.
+The first is a book the size of a legal pad that I think must be a photo album.

 The second is a letter, and I know what she is offering instinctively.